-- Child Exit Interviews: The Eckerd QM Department is responsible for the oversight of child exit interviews (feedback).
+- Child Exit Interviews: The ECCA QM Department in each circuit is responsible for the oversight of child exit interviews (feedback).
 Results are aggregated on a macro level for system improvements.
-If an issue is identified on the form, the Eckerd QM Specialist follows up with the internal licensing department and the Licensing Provider or Contract Department for follow-up with the residential providers.
-The results of the interviews are shared with leadership, case management organizations, foster parents and stakeholders. - Client Relations Concerns: Eckerd recognizes that clients, family members, parents/guardians and/or other stakeholders may voice concerns to any member of the organization, and believes these concerns and inquiries should be taken seriously and resolved quickly, to the satisfaction of the inquirer whenever possible.
-The Eckerd ECA Client Relations Specialist retrieves, returns, and logs Concern Line calls and DCF Trackers within 48 business hours of receipt.
-The Eckerd ECA Client Relations Specialist takes a report of the concern.
-If the call is only an inquiry, the requested information is provided and referrals to community resources are given to the caller.
-The Eckerd ECA Client Relations Specialist sends a Concern Line Referral by email to the Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers for a response.
-The Case Management Organization or Licensing Providers must then contact the complainant, address their concerns and send an email detailing the follow up to the Eckerd ECA Client Relations Specialist forwards all responses to DCF Trackers prior to the due date identified by DCF.
-The Client Relations Specialist tracks all calls for training and evaluative purposes. - Consumer Grievances: Eckerd ensures that client and community concerns are addressed and resolved quickly, to the satisfaction of the inquirer, whenever possible.
-Eckerd further recognizes that clients, family members, parents/guardians and/or other stakeholders have the right to raise concerns to a Director level in times where additional support is needed.
-Eckerd believes these concerns and inquiries should be taken seriously and resolved quickly, to the satisfaction of the inquirer whenever possible.
-The Eckerd ECA Director follows up on the concern by working directly with the assigned Case Management Organization or Eckerd ECA staff to address the concern.
-The Eckerd ECA Director will contact the client to inform them what has been done to address the concern and inform them of what the next steps are.
-In the event the grievance is not resolved the complainant will be provided an opportunity to address the grievance with the Eckerd Executive Director.
-In the event the grievance is still not resolved, the complainant will be afforded an opportunity to address the grievance with the Eckerd Chief of Performance and Quality for final resolution.
+If an issue is identified on the form, the ECCA QM Specialist follows up with the internal licensing department, the Licensing Provider, or the ECCA Contracts Department for follow-up with the residential providers.
+The results of the interviews are shared with leadership, case management organizations, Licensing, and stakeholders. - Client Relations Concerns: Eckerd Connects recognizes that clients, family members, parents/guardians and/or other stakeholders may voice concerns to any member of the organization, and believes these concerns and inquiries should be taken seriously and resolved quickly, to the satisfaction of the inquirer whenever possible.
+ECCA retrieves, returns, and logs Concern Line calls and DCF Trackers within 48 business hours of receipt.
+ECCA takes a report of the concern.
+If the call is only an inquiry, the requested information is provided and referrals to community resources are provided to the caller.
+ECCA sends a Concern Line Referral by email to the Case Management Organization or Licensing Providers for a response.
+The Case Management Organization or Licensing Providers must then contact the complainant, address their concerns and send an email detailing the follow up to ECCA within 24 business hours.
+ECCA tracks all responses to DCF Trackers prior to the due date identified by DCF.
+ECCA tracks all calls for training and evaluative purposes.